 - Strange computer behaviour

-- Emails being sent automatically, without the users knowledge
+- Emails sent without the users’ knowledge

 In the press: Digitising courtrooms & law firms

 Digital was a key focus of the Autumn Statement this year, with a total of £1.8 billion in planned investments listed by the Chancellor at the end of November.
 Part of this embrace of digital included an allocation of £700 million to fully digitise the courtrooms, moving from the current paper-based system to an online […]